CSA-Profiles CRAC format#

 </rdf:RDF>

 The rotating machine action is considered only if the normalEnabled field is set to true.
-Besides, the RotatingMachine must reference an existing generator in the network and the PropertyReference must necessarily be RotatingMachine.p since the remedial action acts on the generator’s power.
+Besides, the RotatingMachine must reference an existing generator or load in the network and the PropertyReference must necessarily be RotatingMachine.p since the remedial action acts on the generator or load’s power.

 The rotating machine action can still be imported if normalEnabled is set to false if the RotatingMachineAction is also defined in the SSI profile with its field enabled set to true.

-To be valid, the RotatingMachineAction must itself be referenced by a StaticPropertyRange which provides the value of the set-point.
+To be valid, the RotatingMachineAction must itself be referenced by a StaticPropertyRange which provides the targeted active power value.

 <!-- RA Profile -->